James Watt: Chemical experiments

 From an early age, Watt was very interested in chemistry.
 In late 1786, while in Paris, he witnessed an experiment by Claude Louis Berthollet in which he reacted hydrochloric acid with manganese dioxide to produce chlorine.
 He had already found that an aqueous solution of chlorine could bleach textiles, and had published his findings, which aroused great interest among many potential rivals.
 When Watt returned to Britain, he began experiments along these lines with hopes of finding a commercially viable process.
 He discovered that a mixture of salt, manganese dioxide and sulphuric acid could produce chlorine, which Watt believed might be a cheaper method.
 He passed the chlorine into a weak solution of alkali, and obtained a turbid solution that appeared to have good bleaching properties.
 He soon communicated these results to James McGrigor, his father-in-law, who was a bleacher in Glasgow.
 Otherwise, he tried to keep his method a secret.

 With McGrigor and his wife Annie, he started to scale up the process, and in March 1788, McGrigor was able to bleach 1500 yd of cloth to his satisfaction.
 About this time, Berthollet discovered the salt and sulphuric acid process, and published it, so it became public knowledge.
 Many others began to experiment with improving the process, which still had many shortcomings, not the least of which was the problem of transporting the liquid product.
 Watt's rivals soon overtook him in developing the process, and he dropped out of the race.
 It was not until 1799, when Charles Tennant patented a process for producing solid bleaching powder (calcium hypochlorite) that it became a commercial success.

 By 1794, Watt had been chosen by Thomas Beddoes to manufacture apparatuses to produce, clean and store gases for use in the new Pneumatic Institution at Hotwells in Bristol.
 Watt continued to experiment with various gases, but by 1797, the medical uses for the "factitious airs" (artificial gases) had come to a dead end.

 Personality

 Watt combined theoretical knowledge of science with the ability to apply it practically.
-Chemist Humphry Davy said of him, "Those who consider James Watt only as a great practical mechanic form a very erroneous idea of his character; he was equally distinguished as a natural philosopher and a chemist, and his inventions demonstrate his profound knowledge of those sciences, and that peculiar characteristic of genius, the union of them for practical application".
+The chemist Humphry Davy said of him, "Those who consider James Watt only as a great practical mechanic form a very erroneous idea of his character; he was equally distinguished as a natural philosopher and a chemist, and his inventions demonstrate his profound knowledge of those sciences, and that peculiar characteristic of genius, the union of them for practical application".

 He was greatly respected by other prominent men of the Industrial Revolution.
 He was an important member of the Lunar Society of Birmingham, and was a much sought-after conversationalist and companion, always interested in expanding his horizons.
 His personal relationships with his friends and business partners were always congenial and long-lasting.